techidaily/site-win11-tips/source/_posts/navigate-with-style-installation-and-usage-of-ms-store-themes.md

 2. Select a specific font to preview how it looks on your document.
 3. Pick the**Font** .

  That's it; you'll have a new theme font from here on.
 Before you exit, though, just make sure you click on the**Save theme** button to solidify the changes.
-And if you want, you can even[change the default font on Windows](https://www.makeuseof.com/tag/the-only-way-to-change-the-default-font-in-windows-10/) .
+And if you want, you can even [change the default font on Windows](https://www.makeuseof.com/tag/the-only-way-to-change-the-default-font-in-windows-10/) .

 ## Installing and Using a Theme on Your Windows PC